-Signing off as a co-signer on an auto loan for a friend or family member with poor credit can provide them with the ability to finance their own vehicle.
-But this agreement does come with added risks for you as the co-signer and is typically not a good idea.
+Signing off as a co-signer on an auto loan for a friend or family member with no or poor credit can provide them with the ability to finance their own vehicle.
+But this comes with added risks for you as the co-signer and is typically not a good idea.
 Before agreeing, it is important to understand the implications that come with being a co-signer.

 Responsibilities of the co-signer